Japan insurers struggle to pinpoint climate change cost estimates

 Among them is the difficulty of modelling the impact of rising temperatures on cash flows for such a long timeframe, as well as a lack of uniform, comparable global rules on what assumptions they can base their projections on.

-(Click here for an interactive graphic on non-life insurers' core fire insurance profits or losses: https://tmsnrt.rs/2TWXSyT)
+(Click here for an interactive graphic on non-life insurers' core fire insurance profits or losses: tmsnrt.rs/2TWXSyT)

 GLOBAL STANDARDS